David-904905/Frontend/daytwentyeight/backend/note.md

 - FastAPI generates a "schema" with all your API using the OpenAPI standard for defining APIs.

 - Schema is a definition or description of something.
-Not the code that implements it, but just an abstract description.
+Not the "code" that implements it, but just an abstract description.

+# Path Parameters

+## Predefined Values

+- If you have a path operation that receives a path parameter, but you want the possible valid path parameter values to be predefined, you can use a standard Python Enum.

+## Request Body

+- When you need to send data from a cliekt (let's say, a browser) to your API, you send it as a request body.
+A request body is data sent by the client to your API.
+A response body is data sent by your API back to your client.

+- To send data, you should use one of: POST (the more common), PUT, DELETE or PATCH.